Buddy Hield: Early life

 Hield grew up in Eight Mile Rock, a coastal region west of Freeport, in the West Grand Bahama district in the Bahamas.
 He was fifth of seven children of his mother Jackie Braynen.
 Hield received his nickname from his mother after Bud Bundy of the sitcom Married... with Children.

-Hield was first featured in high school by The All Bahamian Brand, a basketball magazine from the Bahamas.
-Hield, as a young eighth-grader, was rated by the All Bahamian Brand as the best eighth-grader in the Bahamas and one to watch.

-Hield showed his early ability to lead his team from a young age by taking his Jack Hayward High School basketball team to the championship of the Providence Holiday Tournament on a buzzer-beater and also leading his team to win the Grand Bahamas High School Championships.
+Hield attended Jack Hayward High School in Freeport.
+He was first featured in high school by The All Bahamian Brand, a basketball magazine from the Bahamas.
+Hield, as a young eighth-grader, was rated by the All-Bahamian Brand as the best eighth grader in the Bahamas and one to watch.
+Hield showed his early ability to lead his team from a young age by taking his Jack Hayward basketball team to the championship of the Providence Holiday Tournament on a buzzer-beater and also leading his team to win the Grand Bahamas High School Championships.
 For his exploits, Hield was named an All Bahamian Brand All Bahamian Selection.

 After his performances in The Bahamas, Hield was recruited to attend Sunrise Christian Academy in Bel Aire, a basketball prep school in a suburb of Wichita, Kansas.
 Former Wichita State assistant and then-Sunrise coach Kyle Lindsted recruited the 6-foot 4-inch (1.93 m) guard.
-In 2011, during Hield's junior year at Sunrise Christian he led the team to the National Association of Christian Athletes national championship, getting named the MVP of the tourney.
-In the 2011-2012 season, his senior year, Hield averaged 22.7 points on .491 shooting in 21.0 minutes per game.
+In 2011, during Hield's junior year at Sunrise Christian, he led the team to the National Association of Christian Athletes national championship, getting named the MVP of the tournament.
+As a senior in the 2011–12 season, Hield averaged 22.7 points on .491 shooting in 21.0 minutes per game.

-He was highly recruited and selected the Oklahoma Sooners over the Kansas Jayhawks.
+Hield was highly recruited and selected the Oklahoma Sooners over the Kansas Jayhawks.